Nearsoft/apprentice/05 - HTML/README.md

 All inside the `head` tag will not be visible in the display window of the browser.
 The elements and tags added there will have other purpouses, such as call for external resources as CSS documents, fonts and libraries.
 Also can contain the path for our favicon, the title of our site, and the image that will appear when sharing a link into a social network, also can contain a description visible for search engines and other uses, but these are the main ones.

-For example, by putting the URL https://nearsoft.com
+For example, putting the URL https://nearsoft.com as a status on my Facebook will cause this:

 ![image](https://user-images.githubusercontent.com/8913918/37851054-b074ea56-2e9a-11e8-9203-d2c1493a637f.png)